puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 # Conditional Statements

 ## Quest objectives
- - TBD
+ - Learn about the role of conditional statements in writing flexible Puppet code
+ - Learn the syntax of the `if` statement.
+ - Use an `if` statement to intelligently manage a package dependency.

 ## Getting started

-In this quest, we'll discuss conditional statements.
-Conditional statements let you write Puppet code to will behave differently in different contexts.
+In this quest, we'll discuss **conditional statements.** Conditional statements let you write Puppet code to will behave differently in different contexts.

 To start this quest enter the following command: